 The Tennessee River begins at the confluence of the Holston and French Broad Rivers, just east of Knoxville, TN.
 The entire length of the Tennessee River is navigable, being maintained by the U.S. Army Corp on Engineers, the Tennessee Valley Authority (TVA) and the U.S. Coast Guard.
-It is a beautiful waterway that offers a variety of scenery and characteristics.
-It is a boater friendly river with plenty of marinas and anchorage opportunities, along with some great river towns.
-Above all, my most memorable experiences on the Tennessee River are my encounters with the helpful, friendly people along the river.
+Some of my most memorable experiences, besides the natural beauty, on the Tennessee River are my encounters with the helpful, friendly people along the river.

-The Tennessee River is not entirely in Tennessee.
-It begins in the namesake state but also flows across northern Alabama, along the corner of Mississippi, back into Tennessee and then through Kentucky as it ends flowing into the Ohio River.
-On this modern-day course it forms many lakes, due to the TVA dams with the largest being Kentucky Lake.
+Locking through is not as scary as it might look.
+It is a good idea to know the locking procedures, then just follow them.
+I found the lockmasters on the Tennessee River to be exceptionally helpful an friendly.
+Just be patient!
 On a downriver trip, one will experience a river that gradually widens into the lakes, then becomes a river again immediately below each lock & dam.
 There are nine locks between Knoxville and Paducah.
-The locks are user-friendly with the Kentucky Dam lock being the busiest.
+Kentucky Dam lock being the busiest.
 It is often faster to take the Barkley canal to the Cumberland River and lock through the Barkley Lock to get to the Ohio River.
 This is one of the many tips that will be found in the Tennessee River Guidebook.